microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-enrollment-importeddeviceidentityresult.md

 ---
 title: "importedDeviceIdentityResult resource type"
-description: "The importedDeviceIdentityResult resource represents the result of attempting to import a device identity."
+description: "The importedDeviceIdentityResult resource represents the result of attempting to import a device identity."author: "tfitzmac"
 ---

 # importedDeviceIdentityResult resource type